devusama99/AsessmentCovidApp/readme.txt

 FRONTEND:
 1-Open project on http://localhost:3000
-2- HomeScreen Would Load Data From Resource and show it in cards 3- After that we Have Stats Section to Show Graph of LAst Week of Country.
+2- HomeScreen Would Load Data From Resource and show it in cards 3- After that we Have Stats Section to Show Graph of Last Week of Country.
 No API found so used static JS file as data source.
 4- Most Affected Countries are also form similar JS file and picking up Random Countries.
 5- HeatMap Screen is Connected through Socket with Backend and exchangeing data realtime.
+6- API Key is Added to Project because its difficult for evaluator to go to API site and Register to get API key and make this App Work (TIME CONSUMING)
    ----ISSUE-----
    Leaflet maps doesnot allow me to re render map when data changes so i have to reload page everytime form is Submitted